DOCKET

 Kirkland v.
 Indiana Dep’t of Correction [U.S. Dist.
 Ct. -So.
 Dist. of Ind.]
 [Filed 10/23]

 Martize Kirkland is an inmate, scheduled to be released at the end of 2025, who as a result of a spinal injury uses a wheelchair to ambulate.
 In early 2023, he sought transfer to a work-release facility to allow him access to certain re-entry services and to begin working in the community.
 While he meets the requirements for placement in work release, his request was denied because persons with his “disability code”—which is assigned to persons with ambulatory impairments—are not authorized for placement in any of the DOC’s work-release facilities.
 The complaint alleges that this violates the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+We have reached a settlement, which includes amendments to the challenged policies, and the case will be closed.

 ATTORNEY[S]: Gavin M. Rose